austinsonger/Security-Program/SECURITY-PROGRAM/Program/soc2-bcdr.md

 following a disruption resulting from a disaster.
 This Disaster Recovery Policy is maintained by the {{companyShortName}} Security Officer and Privacy Officer.

-{{#needStandardHIPAA}}
-**HIPAA:** This {{companyShortName}} Contingency Plan has been developed as required under the Office of Management and Budget (OMB) Circular A-130, Management of Federal Information Resources, Appendix III, November 2000, and the Health Insurance Portability and Accountability Act (HIPAA) Final Security Rule, Section §164.308(a)(7), which requires the establishment and implementation of procedures for responding to events that damage systems containing electronic protected health information.
-{{/needStandardHIPAA}}

 {{#needStandardNIST}}
 **NIST:** This {{companyShortName}} Contingency Plan is created under the